 In addition, we provide a mechanism to customize NGINX configuration by means of Kubernetes resources, via Config Maps resources or Annotations.
 For example, you can customize values of the

-Benefits of the NGINX Plus Controller
+Benefits of the NGINX Plus with the Controller

 - Real‑time statistics – NGINX Plus provides advanced real‑time statistics, which you can access either through an API or on the built‑in dashboard.
 This can give you insights into how NGINX Plus and your applications are performing.